thaynecurrie/phys7903_fall2025/_problemsets/hw5/week6.md

 ### 7. Feedback (0.5 pts)

-We are now about 5 weeks into the course (about 1/3 of the way done!).
+We are almost halfway done with the course.
 Structurally, what in your opinion is working with the course?
 What is not working?